Updated: Sep 3

 So you found a toad in your backyard or community and are unsure if it is a friendly native toad or the oh-so dreaded Cane Toad ( Bufo Toads ).
 Below are a couple pointers to aid in your identification process.
 After reading everything, if you are still unsure please feel free to reach out with a photo and we will be glad to help!

 By far the easiest way for most people to distinguish an adult Cane Toad from other toads is the size.
 The Cane Toad is a behemoth when compared to the native toads, with the average adult measuring in between 5-9 inches.
-For comparison the native Southern Toad, which is the largest of all native types can grow to around half that size, with most adults being less than 4 inches in length.
+For comparison the native Southern Toad, which is the largest of all native types can grow to around half that size, with most adults being 4 inches in length.
 In a pinch, a credit card can be used as a measuring device.
 The average credit card is 3.4 inches in length, and by eyeballing the distance from nose tip to butt and comparing it to the credit card you will have a scale to work with.
 Most toads in SWFL over 4 inches are going to be Cane Toad.

 Poison gland location and facial features